Causal Duration Analysis with Diff-in-Diff: Model and Identification

-To achieve this, we define a weight function $\omega$ on the support of the covariates.
-In the case of continuous covariates one can replace the conditional probabilities with conditional probability densities and obtain a weighting of the kind introduced in \cite{DiNardo1996}.
+We specify a non-parametric approach that may repair a failure of parallel trends (or other linear restrictions) by balancing the distributions of the covariates between groups, similar to \cite{Abadie2005}.
+More precisely, we balance the distribution of covariates among those who have not yet reached the absorbing state in the initial period.
+Define a weight function $\omega_{k}$ on the support of the covariates.
+In the case of continuous covariates one can replace the conditional probabilities with conditional probability densities and obtain a weighting of the kind developed in \cite{DiNardo1996}.

-By weighting individuals in the untreated group by $\omega(X_{i})$ we down-weight those with values of the covariates that are more prevalent among survivors in group $2$ than group $1$ in the initial period, and up-weight those whose values were less prevalent.
-If the covariates have the same distribution across groups in the initial period, then the weight function reduces to $\omega(x)=1$.

 The weighting function can be written equivalently in terms of a type of propensity score (\cite{Rosenbaum1983}).
-Let $p(x)$ be the probability that an individual is in the treated group given they have covariate values $x$ and they are not in the absorbing state in the initial period.
-Formally, $p(x)$ is defined as follows:
+Let $p_k(x)$ be the probability that an individual is in Group $k$ given they have covariate values $x$ and have not reached the absorbing state at the initial time.
+Formally, we define